ThePhD/ThePhD.github.io/_posts/2018-12-28-A Perspective on Standardization.markdown

 This is what I get for opening my big mouth in Twitter threads with people far my senior.
 Let's just hope I don't get in trouble, here...!<!--more-->

 I ended up getting pinged in a thread that was going on about [Eric Niebler's ranges post and general C++ lamentations](https://twitter.com/Timewatcher/status/1078222716442800128).
 From that, spawned a Blog Post from [Game Industry Legend Aras Pranckevičius about their lamentations for C++](http://aras-p.info/blog/2018/12/28/Modern-C-Lamentations/).
-In it, a lot of C++'s well-known pain points were once more brought to the forefront when discussing the upcoming Ranges: terrible build/compile times, cognitive load to understand new (or revamped) features, put-it-in-a-library fetishism that often tanks runtime performance except when inlined by the compiler, and more.
+In it, a lot of C++'s well-known pain points were once more brought to the forefront when discussing the upcoming Ranges: terrible build/compile times, cognitive load to understand new (or revamped) features, put-it-in-a-library urges that often tanks runtime performance except when inlined by the compiler, and more.

 I also got asked a question: